afnanhussain2002/video-world/Readme.md

 24. Use access and refresh token on user model file.

-25. Start writing code for register a user.
+25. Start writing code for register a user and work it on controllers folder.

+26. Writing routes for user on routes folder.